-Women for Women OB/GYN LLC is exactly what our name implies; five female Board-certified OB/GYN physicians, one female certified nurse practitioner and one Lactation Consultant all working cooperatively to offer the best possible care for women from puberty through menopause.
+Women for Women OB/GYN LLC is exactly what our name implies; five female Board-certified OB/GYN physicians and one female certified nurse practitioner all working cooperatively to offer the best possible care for women from puberty through menopause.
 Women for Women OB/GYN provides comprehensive obstetrical and gynecological care from routine check-ups to emergency procedures.
 We are experts in general obstetrics and gynecological care, high-risk obstetrics, laparoscopy, and hysteroscopy.
 We provide many specialty services including bone densitometry, Halo, gynecological sonography, 4-D obstetrical ultrasound, and minimally invasive surgery.
 Our office is adjacent to Northwell Health- Long Island Jewish Medical Center on Lakeville Road and our providers are all on staff at LIJ.
 Steven and Alexandra Cohen Children’s Medical Center of New York which contains a neonatal intensive care unit is part of LIJ and we work closely with their staff as well.
 The physicians operate with a team approach.
 Gynecological patients will have a primary care doctor within our practice, but in an emergency, it is possible that they may be attended to by one of the other physicians.
 Obstetrical patients will rotate with all of the physicians, as we work as a team to provide the most comprehensive care.
 For a local Gynecologist in Queens, please contact Women for Women today!

 8:30 a.m. to 8:00 p.m., Monday through Thursday 8:30 am to 3:00 p.m. on Friday Make sure you have your copay and all insurance information including insurance cards and, if necessary, your HMO referral at the time of your appointment.
 Our practice is fully compliant with all federal, state and local mandates.
 Therefore, please be sure to have a picture ID available at the time of check-in.
 We do our best to see you at your appointment time but occasional emergencies or deliveries may cause delays.
 We will do our best to keep you from being inconvenienced.
 Please feel free to call prior to your appointment to see that we are running on time.